|

 St Andrews (1552), Leith (1593), Perth (1604) and North Berwick (1611) | ![[*]](images/clear.gif)

-The name 'Redan' comes from the Crimean War, when the British captured a Russian held fort or in the local dialect, a redan.
-A
+he name 'Redan' comes from the Crimean War, when the British captured a Russian held fort or in the local dialect, a redan.
+John

 The Redan became the 15th hole when the course was extended in 1877.
 At that time the 14th was a short hole measuring 176 yards